 The inspection did not include areas, which were inaccessible, not readily accessible or obstructed at the time of inspection.
 Areas, which are not normally accessible, were not inspected and include - but not limited to - the interior of a flat roof or beneath a suspended floor filled with earth.
 Obstructions are defined as any condition or physical limitation which inhibits or prevents inspection and may include - but are not limited to - roofing, fixed ceilings, wall linings, floor coverings, fixtures, fittings, furniture, clothes, stored articles/materials, thermal insulation, sarking, pipe/duct work, builder's debris, vegetation, pavements or earth.

 Areas Inspected

 The inspection covered the Readily Accessible Areas of the property

 - Building interior

 - Building exterior

-- The site

-- Subfloor In Part
+- Subfloor in part

-- Roof Space ONLY Partial
+- Roof space ONLY partial

+- Internal Wet Areas

-- Exterior roof- Partial
+- Garage

-- As stated in this report.

 Areas not inspected